 We all wish there were more than 24 hours in a day.
 We have so many ideas, so much to do, but perhaps the most important thing you can do each day is to take two minutes to think and do nothing.
 Think about your business, think about your staff, think about your next steps and think about how to grow each of these.

 So many times I hear, “What?
 I don’t have two minutes, Jon.
 That’s the whole problem!”

 A lot of people have never done this, and most people don’t know how to even begin.
 Here’s an exercise to do right now to help you build that muscle.
 I am asking you to do this in real time as you are reading this article.
 When you’re done with this paragraph, put down your iPhone, close your laptop and put away everything else that’s a distraction.
 Now, set a timer for two minutes and take that two minutes for some think time.
 Just do nothing; close your eyes and sit for two minutes in silence.

 OK, how was it?
 How long did it seem?
 When I do this exercise in my training, the answer is anywhere from five to 10 minutes.
 It can feel like a lot of time, but if you simply bake two minutes into your day, it can lead to remarkable results.
 Even cutting it in half, to one minute, is a giant help.

 Why?
 Because you need to be sharp, you need to be crisp, and you need to be ready to solve problems.
 To do that, you can’t be running nonstop every second of the day.
 You’ve got to recharge.

 Research on creativity suggests that we come up with our greatest insights and biggest breakthroughs when we are in a more meditative and relaxed state of mind.

 We need quiet time to just reflect.
 With practice, you’ll build the muscle memory and know when to incorporate it into your day.
-Take two minutes (or one) of quiet time/executive time to think how you’re going to attack a situation, problem-solve or handle an upcoming tough conversation.
+Take two minutes (or one) of quiet time, what I like to call executive time, to think how you’re going to attack a situation, problem-solve or handle an upcoming tough conversation.

 Change Takes Commitment